pritamdash99/CollectionViewApp/README.md

 2. How many items we need in each section of our collectionView?
 3. Where are the data of the items stored ?
 Eg : An array
 4. How does the item look like ?
 The UI of the cell.
+5. By Default Scrolling in a collectionView is vertical, if you want horizontal scroll,then specially change it in the xcode property section of the collectionview from vertical -> horizontal.